Network Identification for Diffusively-Coupled Systems with Minimal Time Complexity: Introduction

 \section{Introduction}

-Multi-agent systems have been in the pinnacle of research for the last few years, both for their variety of applications and their deep theoretical framework.
-They have been applied in a wide range of domains, including robotics rendezvous, formation control, distributed estimation, and social networks \cite{Mesbahi_Egerstedt, Liu2011,zheleva2012privacy}.
-One of the most important aspects in multi-agent systems, both in theory and in practice, is the information-exchange layer, governing the interaction of agents with one another.
-Identifying the underlying network of a multi-agent system from measurements is of great importance in many applications.
-Examples include data mining and privacy in social networks \cite{zheleva2012privacy}, estimating brain connectivity using EEG in neuroscience \cite{Sakkalis}, and estimating influence between currencies using a history of their exchange rates in finance \cite{ExchangeRate}.
+Multi-agent networks (MANs) have been in the pinnacle of research in the last few years, both for their variety of applications and their deep theoretical framework.
+They have been applied in a wide range of domains, including formation control and distributed computing \cite{Mesbahi2010}.
+One of the most important aspects in MANs is the information-exchange layer, governing the interaction of agents with one another.
+Identifying the underlying network of a MAN from measurements is of great importance in many domains, including privacy \cite{Zheleva2012}, (mis-)information spread \cite{Zhang2021}, epidemiological models \cite{Prasse2020}, and brain connectivity in neuroscience \cite{Sakkalis2011}.